learn-co-curriculum/swift-conditionals-readme/README.md

 goForAWalk()
 ````

-Our ````if```` doesn't have to be followed by a Boolean expression; it can also take Boolean variable or constant, or a function which returns a Boolean.
+Our ````if```` doesn't have to be followed by a Boolean expression; it can also take a Boolean variable or constant, or a function which returns a Boolean.
 Here's what that would look like in code:

 ````Swift
 let x = true